Think you need to hike with a backpack to enjoy Peru? Nope! We’ve discovered Peru for luxury lovers

-I remember hearing their stories: friends returned from Peru exuberant; cheeks flushed with health from the pure air of the Andes, eyes flashing with enthusiasm for what they’d seen.
+I remember hearing their stories.
+Friends returned from the Sacred Valley in Peru exuberant; cheeks flushed with health from the pure air of the Andes, eyes flashing with enthusiasm for what they’d seen.

 They raved about people who spoke ancient languages and ate strains of produce that hadn’t yet been modified into homogenous, supermarket friendly tastelessness; ubiquitous, dewy eyed alpacas, and of course, a secret city hidden from time in the mists of a cloud forest at high altitude.